 The connected load also responds to this lower value AC and is thus controlled to that particular consumption or resultant output.

-Simple and the Best Triac Dimmer Switch Circuit
+Simple 220V, 120V AC Light Dimmer Switch Circuit

-The circuit diagram shown above is an classic example of a light dimmer switch, where a triac has been utilized for controlling the intensity of light.
+The circuit diagram shown above is an classic example of a AC light dimmer, where a triac has been utilized for controlling the intensity of light.

 When AC mains is fed to the above circuit, as per the setting of the pot, C2 charges fully after a particular delay providing the necessary firing voltage to the diac.